 - Pain in the back of the heel, in the Achilles tendon area.
 Pain may be mild or severe.
 It may come on slowly or may only occur when you walk or run.
 Swelling may occur.

 - Tenderness in the Achilles tendon area.
-Tenderness may be more noticeable in the morning.
+You may notice it more in the morning.

 - Stiffness that goes away as the tendon warms up with use.